 The claims, as a whole, also do not result in any transformed articles.
 Instead, financial data is manipulated-it is duplicated and moved from one place to another.
 Ex.
 1003, ¶¶ 139-141.
 Manipulating financial information fails to satisfy the transformation prong of the machine-or-transformation test.
 See Bancorp Servs., LLC v.
 Sun Life Assurance Co., 687 F.3d.
 1266, 1273 (Fed.
 Cir.
-2012); see also CyberSource, 654 F.3d at 1375 (reorganizing data is not a patent-eligible transformation).
-The '137 patent's claims also encrypt data, but the Supreme Court has held that converting data from one format to another, through a known process, does not render a claim patent eligible.
+2012); see also CyberSource, 654 F.3d at 1375 (reorganizing data is not a patenteligible transformation).
+Some of the '988 patent's claims also encrypt data (e.g., claims 1, 26), but the Supreme Court has held that converting data from one format to another, through a known process, does not render a claim patent eligible.
 See Benson, 409 U.S. at 63 (refusing to extend 35 U.S.C. § 101 to cover methods using general purpose computers to convert binary-coded decimal numerals into pure binary numerals).
-The '137 patent relies on known encryption algorithms.
+The '988 patent relies on known encryption algorithms.
 See Ex.
-1002, 8:10-12 ("the DAT controller 210 executes an encryption algorithm which is well known to an artisan of ordinary skill in the field").
+1001, 8:3-5 ("[T]he DAT controller 210 executes an encryption algorithm which is well known to an artisan of ordinary skill in the field.").
 The manipulation of financial information and converting data format through an encryption algorithm "well known to an artisan of ordinary skill in the field" does not amount to a patent eligible transformation.

-The '137 patent claims nothing more than the abstract idea of image-based check processing, implemented using conventional components, general purpose computers, and using known encryption algorithms and network protocols.
+The '988 patent claims nothing more than the abstract idea of image-based check processing, implemented using conventional components, general purpose computers, and using known encryption algorithms and network protocols.
 The claims lack an "inventive concept" and merely manipulate financial data, and for the reasons stated above, are not patent eligible under § 101.

-5. According to Supreme Court Precedent, the Well-Known Routine Operations and Generic Computer Components Recited in Claims 1-67 Do Not Amount to "Inventive Concepts" That Would Impart Patent Eligibility.
+5. According to Supreme Court Precedent, the Well-Known Routine Operations and Generic Computer Components Recited in Claims 1-123 Do Not Amount to "Inventive Concepts" That Would Impart Patent Eligibility.

 The Supreme Court's framework for claim analysis under § 101 requires claiming more than abstract ideas combined with generic computer components and routine, conventional steps.
-See Mayo, 132 S. Ct. at 1294; see also Flook, 437 U.S. at 593-94; Benson, 409 U.S. at 67.
+See Mayo, 132 S. Ct. at 1294; see also Flook, 437 a.
+Claims adding routine operations or generic computer components are not patent eligible.

+U.S. at 593-94; Benson, 409 U.S. at 67.
 This section examines the remaining claims not discussed in detail above, under the Supreme Court framework.